cairo-by-practice/cairo-by-practice.github.io/src/ch00-00-what-awaits-you-next.md

 ## What Awaits You Next
+what-awaits-you-next

-Your journey in the world of Cairo is far from over after completing the Cairo book, and there are several exciting paths you can take based on your interests and goals.
+Your journey in the world of Cairo is far from over, and there are several exciting paths you can take based on your interests and goals.
 Here's a glimpse of what awaits you next:

 ### Cairo and Trusted Computing